David Schultz (professional wrestler): Early career (1974–1980)

-From the Maritimes to Hartford
+Canada (1980–1983)

-Returning to the Maritimes region, he wrestled as David von Schultz in Atlantic Grand Prix Wrestling later becoming the first AGPW US Heavyweight Champion on June 26, 1980.
-Defending the title against veterans such as Leo Burke, Stephen Petitpas and The Great Malumba throughout the summer, he eventually lost the title while he and the Cuban Assassin feuded with AGPW North American Tag Team Champions Leo Burke and Stephen Petitpas during his last weeks in the region.
+In June 1980, Schultz returned to The Maritimes, where he wrestled as "David Von Schultz" in Atlantic Grand Prix Wrestling.
+Later that month he became the inaugural AGPW United States Heavyweight Champion.
+After defending the title against veterans such as Leo Burke, Stephen Petitpas, and the Great Malumba throughout the summer, he eventually lost the title while he and the Cuban Assassin feuded with AGPW North American Tag Team Champions Leo Burke and Stephen Petitpas during his last weeks in the region.

-During the next several years, he began wrestling for Stu Hart's Stampede Wrestling as part of Foley's Army feuding with Leo Burke and Mr. Hito over the Stampede Wrestling North American Heavyweight Championship during 1981 and also faced AWA World champion Nick Bockwinkel in a non-title interpromotional match.
-He also briefly teamed with Wayne Ferris as the Memphis Mafia before Ferris turned on him in a storyline in which he had been "bought" by manager J.R.
+In October 1980, Schultz moved on to Stu Hart's Stampede Wrestling.
+Schultz became part of Foley's Army feuding with Leo Burke and Mr. Hito over the Stampede Wrestling North American Heavyweight Championship during 1981 and also faced AWA World champion Nick Bockwinkel in a non-title interpromotional match.
+He also briefly teamed with Honky Tonk Wayne as the Memphis Mafia before Wayne turned on him in a storyline in which he had been "bought" by manager J.R.
 Foley.
-The two would continue feuding with each other throughout Western Canada and eventually defeated Ferris in a steel cage match in Vancouver, British Columbia in 1983.
+Schultz wrestled for Stampede Wrestling until May 1983.

+In June 1983, Schultz continued his feud with Honky Tonk Wayne in Vancouver All-Star Wrestling, ultimately defeating Wayne in a cage match in Vancouver, British Columbia.
+Schultz subsequently returned to the United States to join the American Wrestling Association.

+American Wrestling Association (1983)

+In July 1983, Schultz began wrestling for the American Wrestling Association (AWA).
+His early opponents included Brad Rheingans, Jim Brunzell, and Buck Zumhofe.
+In August 1983, Schultz and Mr. Saito began feuding with Hulk Hogan, facing him in a series of handicap matches.
+The feud lasted until November 1983 when Hogan and André the Giant defeated Schultz, Mr. Saito, and Jerry Blackwell in a handicap match in the Salt Palace.
+Schultz made his final appearances with the AWA in December 1983, defeating Baron von Raschke in Green Bay, Wisconsin.

+World Wrestling Federation (1983–1985)

-In 1984, while competing in Memphis, promoter Vince McMahon had become impressed with Schultz after watching an interview in which he had made derogatory remarks about Hulk Hogan during his brief stay in the area.
-He, along with tag team partner "Macho Man" Randy Savage and his brother Lanny Poffo, would become one of the first major regional wrestlers to be signed by Vince McMahon.
-Within a short time, had become one of the top "heels" in the promotion being aligned with Roddy Piper, Bob Orton and Paul Orndorff in their feud with "Superfly" Jimmy Snuka and later teamed with Piper and Orndorff to defeat S. D. Jones, Rocky Johnson and Bobo Brazil in a 6-man tag team match at the Capital Centre in Landover, Maryland.
+World Wrestling Federation (WWF) promoter Vince McMahon had become impressed with Schultz after watching an interview in the American Wrestling Association in which Schultz had made derogatory remarks about Hulk Hogan.
+Schultz debuted in the WWF in December 1983, defeating Jimmy Jackson on an episode of Wrestling at the Chase.
+Within a short time, he had become one of the top "heels" in the promotion being aligned with Roddy Piper, Bob Orton and Paul Orndorff in their feud with "Superfly" Jimmy Snuka and later teamed with Piper and Orndorff to defeat S. D. Jones, Rocky Johnson and Bobo Brazil in a 6-man tag team match at the Capital Centre in Landover, Maryland.
 On June 17, he would also face WWF World Heavyweight Champion Hulk Hogan in Minneapolis, Minnesota.